Harshitrajput139/Zigzag/readme.md

 3. Click on "Explore" links to learn more about a destination.
 4. Click on "Book Now" links to send an email for booking.

-## Note
-All images are located inside the `images` folder.
-Make sure they are in the same folder as the HTML files.